exadel-inc/esl/src/modules/esl-share/README.md

 `<esl-share-button>` is a custom element that is used for displaying the "Share on social media" button.
 It is intended to share the page using the action specified on the button.

 `<esl-share-list>` is a custom element that is used for showing the list of social media buttons.
-The element's content (a set of `<esl-share-button>`) is created automatically by specifying a list of networks or groups to display.
-Available social networks and their groups are listed in the configuration file.
+The content within the element, represented by a set of `<esl-share-button>`, is dynamically generated through the specification of a designated list of networks or groups for presentation.
+A comprehensive compilation of social networks and their corresponding groups is detailed within the configuration file.

 `<esl-share-popup>` is a custom element used as a wrapper for content that can be displayed as a pop-up element.
-The content of the element consists of `<esl-share-button>`. `<esl-share-popup>` exists in a single instance and it refreshes its content every time its state changes to "open".
+The content of the element consists of `<esl-share-button>` and is created automatically. `<esl-share-popup>` exists in a single instance and it refreshes its content every time its state changes to "open".

 `<esl-share>` is a custom element, that allows triggering `<esl-share-popup>` instance state changes.
+The popup's content (a set of `<esl-share-button>`) is created automatically by specifying a list of networks or groups to display.
+Available social networks and their groups are listed in the configuration file.

 ### Usage